getify/CAF/README.md

 }, 3000 );
 ```

-You create a cancelation token (via `new CAF.cancelToken()`) to pass into your wrapped `function*` generator, and then if you cancel it, the `function*` generator will abort itself immediately, even if it's presently waiting on a promise to resolve.
+Create a cancelation token (via `new CAF.cancelToken()`) to pass into your wrapped `function*` generator, and then if you cancel the token, the `function*` generator will abort itself immediately, even if it's presently waiting on a promise to resolve.

-Moreover, the generator itself is provided the cancelation token (`cancelToken` parameter above), so that the `function*` generator can call another `function*` generator with **CAF**, and pass along the shared cancelation token.
+Moreover, the generator itself is provided the cancelation token (`cancelToken` parameter above), so you can call another `function*` generator with **CAF**, and pass along the shared cancelation token.
 In this way, a single cancelation signal cascades across however many `function*` generators are currently in the execution chain:

 ```js
 var token = new CAF.cancelToken();